Last Updated on

 Make sure to keep your camera handy as you wander the streets.
 There are so many opportunities for photos and selfies that there’s no shame or judgement for tourists carrying cameras around their necks here!

-If you arrange your day trip to Guatape to begin with a climb up La Piedra del Penol, you’ll most likely arrive in Guatape in time for lunch.
+If you arrange your Guatape day trip to begin with a climb up La Piedra del Penol, you’ll most likely arrive in Guatape in time for lunch.
 There are many delicious restaurants serving up traditional Colombian meals, platos tipicos, which you should try.
 For the record, we recommend you stay away from the crowded restaurants along the waterfront, as their prices are higher and food isn’t as good as you’ll find in a restaurant on a more quiet street.

 You may want to order such delicious traditional meals as chicharrones, which will arrive with rice, salad, an arepa shell, and beans, or ajiaco, a traditional soup made with chicken, potatoes, and corn.